Hooray! You’ve found my stop on the Spring 2015 YA Scavenger Hunt!

 On this hunt, you not only get access to exclusive content from each participating YA author, you also get a secret number.
 Add up the numbers, and enter it for a chance to win a major prize–one lucky winner will receive at least one signed book from each author on my team in the hunt!
-But play fast: this contest (and all the exclusive bonus material) will only be online until noon PST on Sunday, October 5th!
+But play fast: this contest (and all the exclusive bonus material) will only be online until noon PST on Sunday, April 5th!

 Before you go on though, check out the amazing author I’m hosting.
 But, first, a few rules.